maxotta/pia-labs/labs/cv08_security/README.md

 An attacker takes advantage of you being logged into a page to send his own requests there on your behalf (e.g. transfer money from your bank account to his).

 * Check the SecretMoneyServlet in the webapp package.
+* Switch login URL in index.jsp from "/customLogin" to "/login" (to get rid of the that SQL injection attack example and get working authentication)
+* Start the application
+* Open the csrfattack.html in the src/main/webapp folder.
+Click the Win Money button.
-* Start the application and login as any user.
+* Login as any user.
 * Open the csrfattack.html in the src/main/webapp folder in the same browser as the one you used to log into the application.
 * Click the Win Money button.
 * Check system console for logs from SercretMoneyServlet
-* Note that even the button clicking could be made automatically via JavaScript, hence you might be completely unaware of what happened.
+* Note that even the button clicking can be made automatically via JavaScript, therefore you might be completely unaware of what had just happened.

 ### Protection